solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/04-Verify-Azure-Quota.md

     ![On the subscription quota page for the selected region, the Standard DASv4 Family Cluster Dedicated vCPUs items is highlighted and the available quota is highlighted.](../img/azure-ml-quota-standard-dasv4.png)

-8. If you have 32 cores or more available, you can proceed to the [Provision and Deploy section](../2-Provision-And-Deploy/index.md).
+8. If you have 32 cores or more available, then you do not need to request a quota increase.
 Otherwise, select the **Standard DASv4 Family Cluster Dedicated vCPUs** by checking the box to the left of the name, then scroll up to the top of the page and locate the **Request quota** button.

     ![Screenshot of the Azure ML quota page with the Request quota button highlighted with a red box.](../img/azure-ml-request-quota.png)